 Dr. Adams teaches several courses in quantitative evolutionary ecology.
 His primary undergraduate course is Vertebrate Biology.
 At the graduate level, he alternates between a course in Morphometric Analysis, and a course in Advanced Biostatistics.
 Links to descriptions and syllabi for these courses are found below.

 Dr. Adams is also active in educational ‘outreach.’
-In this capacity, he has served as a lecturer and instructor at several International Geometric Morphometrics Workshops, where students and researchers from around the world receive intensive, specialized training in the latest geometric morphometric techniques.
-Dr. Adams has previously participated as instructor at workshops in Ames, Iowa USA (2006), Ankara, Turkey (2006), Umeå, Sweden (2004), Rome, Italy (2002), and Santiago de Chile, Chile (2001).
+In this capacity, he serves as an instructor at National and International Workshops, where students and researchers from around the world receive intensive, specialized training in the latest geometric morphometric and statistical techniques.
+Over the past decade, he has taught 10 workshops, which collectively have trained over 225 scientists from 32 countries.

 Courses Taught at ISU by Dr. Adams